 The Profiler II should be readied to collect data at a minimum distance of 20 m from the deployment vessel.
+Before deployment of hyperspectral systems, check the location of the sun and make sure that the radiance sensor will be on the same side (with the mechanical termination side of the Profiler II facing the vessel) as the sun when deployed to reduce the possibility of shadowing the radiance sensor by the Profiler II body during deployment (this may require swapping the radiometer locations on the fins - see figure D-1).
 Carry out a pressure tare as described in the section, Conducting a Pressure Tare, below.
 The instrument should be carefully lowered to the water by slowly releasing the cable hand over hand.
-If the vessel is drifting, the Profiler II should be deployed on the windward side and the cable paid out slowly, with quick pulls on the cable, so that the instrument remains close to the surface but is constantly moving farther away from the vessel.
+If the vessel is drifting, the Profiler Il should be deployed on the windward side and the cable paid out slowly, with quick pulls on the cable, so that the instrument remains close to the surface but is constantly moving farther away from the vessel.
 If the vessel is not drifting or is very large, the profiler should be lowered in the water at the stern so the boat propulsion can adequately separate the instrument from the boat.
 If there is difficulty in getting the instrument to move away from the boat, connecting the power/telemetry cable at a lower attachment point and performing several mock deployments to 10 meters depth or so may be helpful.
 When the instrument is sufficiently far away from the ship pull it to the surface and as soon as it starts to freefall hit the start log button in SATView.
 The planned profile should always be less than the maximum water depth!
 When the instrument reaches the bottom of the cast hit the stop logging button in SATView.
 The profiler can then be pulled back to the surface and if the conditions described above are met, and new profile can be performed.
 The goal is to profile at a constant velocity with tilts as close to zero or vertical as possible (typically less than 5 degrees is acceptable; less than 2 degrees desirable).
 Collecting multiple casts (up and down) in one raw file will create difficulties during post processing with Prosoft and must be avoided (unless you are planning to use ProSoft 8.0 or higher and use the new "Multi-Cast Technique" described in the next section).
 If you have any questions or would like to see a video of a Profiler II system being deployed please contact Satlantic.